Blake Neely scores The Work to Come: A Tribute to Senator Edward Kennedy for the DNC

 Solving a ProTools crisis moment as director Mark Herzog looks on

 Intern Chris Beckstrom, scoring assistants Daniel Heath and Nathan Blume

 The session was tinged with a bit of melancholy sadness, since it was likely to be the very last one recorded at Paramount’s historic Scoring Stage M. The stage had been officially closed two years ago, but had "soft" re-opened, thanks to the efforts of studio manager David Dubow.
 It was used intermittently, even being used for such films as Hairspray, but time has now run out, and the building is scheduled to be either gutted, or completely torn down.
 Truly the end of an era in film scoring.

 Studio manager David Dubow and contractor Peter Rotter discuss the stage

-You've only seen 15 images - click here for 16 more scoring session images for this film!
+You've only seen 15 images - click here for 16 more scoring session images for this project!